defaultxr/xr-abstractions/README.md

 `numlock` - shows whether numlock is on or off and also outputs 1 or 0 depending.

+`polys` - similar to pd's built-in `poly` but allows you to specify a specific voice with note-offs (i.e. so you can have multiple voices with the same note).
+WIP: voice stealing is not yet implemented.

 `router` -

 `sndsel` - sound selector. allows you to select a sound by browsing folders graphically, because `playlist` kind of sucks. i stole this from someone else's abstractions but i edited it a bit and i plan to redo it from scratch eventually.